-In ten years, Sarah Dashew has managed four critically-praised albums, successful tours, television spots, and now a passionate new single, establishing her as one of the music industry’s most consistent singer-songwriters.
+With an impressive 20-year history, Sarah Dashew has managed multiple critically-praised albums and singles, successful tours, television spots, establishing her as one of the music industry’s most exciting singer-songwriters.

 Sarah grew up sailing around the world with her family (her dad is a boat designer), listening to classic rock and blues, artists like Chuck Berry and Muddy Waters.

 “We didn’t have TV” Dashew says.
 “We had books and music.
 And when we got to a new port, we would always meet the locals and invite them on board or to the beach for parties.
 Musical instruments would come out and everyone would play and sing: kids, grown ups, grandparents.
 So that was it…music was embedded.”